Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: Introduction

+In contrast, note that there is no faithful functor from the category of almost symplectic structures to the category of almost hypercomplex/quaternionic skew-Hermitian structures.
+This is because hypercomplex/quaternionic morphisms are determined by finite jets and form a finite dimensional Lie group.
+However, symplectomorphisms are {\it not} determined by some finite jet, and their pseudo-group can be infinite dimensional.

-In the final section we pose some open problems related to the geometry of $\SO^*(2n)$- and $\SO^*(2n)\Sp(1)$-structures.
-These question either emphasize further open tasks related to the local differential geometry of such $G$-structures (curvature invariants, twistor constructions, a metric view point of $\SO^*(2n)$-structures, etc), or have a more general character and are about the classification of such structures under certain assumptions, or a complete clarification of the relationship between $\SO^*(2n)\Sp(1)$-structures and quaternionic geometries in terms of parabolic geometries.
-Some of these questions and further related tasks are treated in the third part of this series of works, see \cite{CGWPartIII}.
-Finally, for the convenience of the reader and with the aim to make the whole series self-complete, the current article also includes an appendix where we describe some basic topological features of manifolds admitting $\SO^*(2n)$- or $\SO^*(2n)\Sp(1)$-structures.
+In the final section we pose some open problems related to $\SO^*(2n)$- and $\SO^*(2n)\Sp(1)$-structures.
+Some of these emphasize further open tasks which are related to the local differential geometry of such $G$-structures (curvature invariants, twistor constructions, a metric view point of $\SO^*(2n)$-structures, etc).
+Other questions relate to a clarification of the relationship between $\SO^*(2n)\Sp(1)$-structures and quaternionic geometries in terms of parabolic geometries.
+We treat some of these questions and further related tasks in the third part of this series of works, see \cite{CGWPartIII}.
+Finally, the current article also includes an appendix where we describe some basic topological features of manifolds admitting $\SO^*(2n)$- or $\SO^*(2n)\Sp(1)$-structures.

 {\bf Acknowledgments:} I.C. thanks Masaryk University for hospitality.
-H.W. acknowledges full support from the Czech Science Foundation via the project GA\v{C}R No. GX19-28628X.
+H.W. acknowledges full support from the Czech Science Foundation via the project (GA\v{C}R) No. GX19-28628X.